sbgraves237/Ecfun/cran-comments.md

+# Ecfun 0.3-0 (2022-07-21)
+* I apologize for not having put `cran-comments.html` in `.Rbuildignore` until now.
+* Winbuilder (R-devel on x86_64-pc-linux-gnu) will report valid URLs as invalid, as documented for 0.2-8 and previously.

 # Ecfun 0.2-9 (2022-07-21)
 * Winbuilder (R-devel on x86_64-pc-linux-gnu) reported valid URLs as invalid, as documented for 0.2-8.
 * I apologize for not having put `cran-comments.html` in `.gitignore` until now.